Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Introduction

 Some researchers have tackled the challenge of energy consumption by using energy harvesting technologies, which include sources such as solar or thermoelectric power, radio frequency, and human energy converted into chemical, thermoelectric, or kinetic energy~\cite{chong2019Energy}.
 Others have focused on iteratively extending the feature sets used by detection or classification algorithms until a specified confidence threshold is reached~\cite{ferretti2022INCLASS,wang2024ACE,momeni2022CAFS}.
 This approach reduces the energy cost of running complex algorithms that depend on extracting numerous feature sets from input sensors.
 A related strategy involves combining lightweight algorithms, which can operate efficiently in most scenarios, with more complex and accurate algorithms that are activated only when necessary~\cite{degiovanni2023Adaptive}.

-Unfortunately, little attention has been paid to the impact of arithmetic representations utilized in the algorithms running on wearable devices.
-Typically, algorithms operate using integer or fixed point formats~\cite{dekimpe2022ECG}, and if the application requires a higher dynamic range or precision, it is switched to using 32-bit floating point numbers.
-However, a considerable gap exists between these options, and energy consumption is closely linked to the bit-width of the data.
-For example, a 32-bit floating point addition can consume more than twice the energy compared to a 16-bit addition, and this disparity increases to more than three times for multiplication in a 45nm technology node~\cite{horowitz201411}.
-Using low-precision formats presents an additional solution to enhance the energy efficiency of these applications.
+Unfortunately, little attention has been paid to the impact of arithmetic representations utilized in non-\ac{NN} algorithms running on wearable devices.
+Typically, \ac{ML}-based algorithms operate using integer or fixed point formats~\cite{dekimpe2022ECG}, and if the application requires a higher dynamic range or precision, it is switched to using 32-bit floating point numbers.
+However, a considerable gap exists between these options, especially when the required dynamic range cannot be easily met by fixed-point numbers, and energy consumption is closely linked to the bit-width of the data.
+For example, a 32-bit floating point addition can consume more than twice the energy compared to a 16-bit addition, and this disparity increases to more than three times for multiplication in a 45~nm technology node~\cite{horowitz201411}.
+Using low-precision formats presents an additional solution to enhance the energy efficiency of these \ac{ML} applications.
 If a 16-bit floating-point representation provides the necessary accuracy for a given application, its lower energy cost makes it the ideal candidate to replace single-precision numbers~\cite{haidar2018Design}.

-This paper explores the use of specialized arithmetic formats in biomedical applications designed for wearables.
+This paper explores the use of specialized arithmetic formats in \ac{ML}-based biomedical applications designed for edge \ac{AI} wearables.
 In particular, we focus on the detection of cough for the continuous monitoring of patients with chronic cough, as well as R peak detection in \ac{ECG} analysis.
+These applications rely on the random forest classifier and the k-means clustering algorithms, classic examples of supervised and unsupervised learning.
 We explore the use of posit arithmetic~\cite{positworkinggroup2022Standard}, a floating point-like representation that has proven useful in domains such as signal processing for radio astronomy~\cite{gunaratne2023Evaluation}, scientific computing~\cite{chien2020Posit,mallasen2024BigPERCIVAL}, and \acp{NN}~\cite{raposo2021Positnn,murillo2020Deep}.
-By conducting arithmetic simulations using the Universal Numbers library~\cite{omtzigt2020Universal}, we compare posit arithmetic to both the IEEE 754 standard and non-standard floating point formats for these biomedical applications.
+Unlike prior work that primarily explored FP16 or FP32 formats, we target low-precision posits and demonstrate that they can maintain high accuracy in biomedical ML workloads, outperforming FP8 formats.
+This precision reduction is critical for wearables, where energy and memory constraints dominate design decisions.